-Alliance provides RPT services to a number of regional ports across Australia.
-RPT refers to services provided by Alliance to passengers who buy and pay for tickets on scheduled flights.
+Alliance provides an RPT service to one port in Queensland and a number of blended RPT services (where the contract charter client allows seats to be sold to the general public) to resource sector sites across Australia.
+RPT refers to services where passengers pay for tickets on scheduled flights.
 Revenue is derived on a per passenger basis in accordance with an agreed flight schedule based on completed flights.